 Choose a book to study (and implement!) with the group.
 Admit it, we’ve all read books chock full of smart ideas, and haven’t done a thing to use those ideas in our real lives.
 Have your mastermind group vote on a book and a timeline for reading it (perhaps a chapter a week), then use part of your meeting for brainstorming discussions about the best information.
 Follow-up with accountability check-ins to make sure members are really implementing what they’ve learned.
 Here’s some book ideas for mastermind groups to study together.

-- Create sub-groups around one specific topic.
+Create sub-groups around one specific topic.
 Do some members of your group want to create plans around Facebook advertising?
 Is there another set of people want to deep dive into work/life balance issues?
 Go ahead – let them!
-Plan for time in each meeting where members can come together in smaller groups to discuss a narrow topic.
+In each meeting, plan some time where members can come together in smaller groups to discuss a narrow topic.

-- Do Laser Hot Seats – imagine the energy created when each Hot Seat is only 10 minutes!
-It requires the Hot Seat member to be crystal clear and succinct in explaining their situation, and then remaining silent as the other members popcorn ideas quickly.
-No editing allows – just let it roar!
+Do Laser Hot Seats – imagine the energy created when each Hot Seat is only 10 minutes!
+It requires the Hot Seat member to be crystal clear and succinct in explaining their situation and then remaining silent as the other members popcorn ideas quickly.
+No editing allowed – just let it roar!

 This is just the tip of the iceberg.
 Let your imagination guide you in creating variations for mastermind group agendas that rock your members and keep them moving forward!